 Treatment for Achilles Tendon Tears and Ruptures

-There are different types of treatment for an Achilles tendon tear or rupture.
-The best treatment depends on several factors, such as the severity of the injury, the likelihood of re-rupture, and the person’s lifestyle.
+There are different treatments for an Achilles Tendon tear or rupture.
+The best treatment for you depends on several factors, such as the severity of the injury, the likelihood of re-rupture, and your lifestyle.

 Some of the possible treatments include: